 APEX Insight: A lot of science goes into what we hear, see, touch, smell and taste in the airplane cabin.
-In this multipart feature, we take at recent developments targeted at each of the five senses.
+In this multipart feature, we take a look at recent developments targeted at each of the five senses.

 When United Airlines decided to cut tomato juice from its in-flight menu in May, it was met with outrage on social media from the beverage’s most devout drinkers.
 Although the carrier maintains that low demand for the canned beverage was what spurred the decision (it cut Sprite Zero from its beverage cart for the same reason), it responded to the rallying cries, and ultimately reversed the decision.

 United’s customers seemed to care more about the tomato juice than the Sprite, and that’s likely because the drink, with its savory flavor, is one of the few that tastes better in the air than on the ground.
 As Charles Spence, a food scientist and experimental psychologist, explains, most other foods and drinks need 20 to 30 percent more sugar and salt to maintain the same level of taste that they have on the ground.